 Kentwell Hall, Long Melford, Suffolk

 There’s only one place to get the lowdown on sixteenth-century fashion, or hear about the latest, newfangled farming implement, and that’s at Kentwell’s meticulously observed re-creations of daily Tudor life.
 It’s a full-immersion experience, with living, working, talking Tudor folk, rich and poor, going about their daily lives – right down to a steadfast incomprehension if asked about anything from a later age.
 Want to learn about spinning?
 There’s no app for that so you’ll have to listen carefully.

 Eastbourne Victorian Festival, Sussex

 Relive the glory days of the Empire in Eastbourne, when Britannia ruled the waves, bodices were big and whiskers even bigger.
-The town’s annual Victorian festival is an excuse for dressing up and showing off, whether you’re joining the icy sea-dip or attending music-hall gala night at the theatre – and Queen Victoria herself arrives by train to be met by singing schoolchildren and local dignitaries.
+The town’s Victorian festival is an excuse for dressing up and showing off, whether you’re joining the icy sea-dip or attending music-hall gala night at the theatre – and Queen Victoria herself arrives by train to be met by singing schoolchildren and local dignitaries.

 Hartlepool’s Maritime Experience